Rome.us

 Modernity

-Today, the area of Velian hill located right in-between Colosseum and Roman Forum.
-Though hill is not that famous as its neighboring Capitoline and Palatine hills, it surely has historical artifacts that may become of great interest to real history connoisseurs or simply for those who are searching for an unforgettable photo shot.
+Today, the area of Velian hill is located right in-between Colosseum and Roman Forum.
+Though the hill is not as famous as its neighboring Capitoline and Palatine hills, it surely has historical artifacts that may become of great interest to real history connoisseurs or simply for those who are searching for an unforgettable photoshoot.

 Arch of Titus